mraad/es-hot-warm/README.md

 ![](media/warm.png)

-And Voila !!!
-Pretty AWESOME.
+And Voila.
+Pretty AWESOME !!!

 Stop the cluster: